eez-open/psu-hw/README.md

 This is repository for the hardware part of the DIY fully programmable dual channel bench power supply.
 The power supply is designed with taking into consideration the following features and requirements:

 - Modular design that allows combining modules with various performance and capability and creation of multiple output solution (min. two channels)
-- Voltage regulation (CV), 1/10 mV resolution, up to 50 V (40 V default)
+- Voltage regulation (CV), 1/10 mV resolution, up to 50 V (default: 0 - 40 V)
-- Current regulation (CC), 0.1/1/10 mA resolution (dual range: e.g. 500 mA / 5 A or more)
+- Current regulation (CC), 0.1/1 mA resolution (dual range, default: 0 - 500 mA / 0 - 5 A)
 - Minimal overshoot when new voltage or current level is programmed or in marginal cases such as power on/off
 - 15-bit data acquisition resolution
 - Various protection mechanisms: over-voltage (OVP), over-current (OCP), over-power (OPP) and over-temperature (OTP), current limiting when temperature sensors or cooling fan fault is detected